 Rates and payment

-My base rate for research and consulting work is $50 (US dollars) per hour, billed to the nearest quarter hour.
-My usual agreement for longer projects (anything but my Quick Question offers) is for an hour minimum with additional time being billed to the quarter hour, with some exceptions.
+My base rate for research and consulting work is $50 (US dollars) per hour, billed to the quarter hour.

-- I have some special offers for common topics I know I can research more quickly.
+- I have some special offers for common topics I know I can research quickly.

 - Discounts are available for projects over 5 hours.